jennamk14/edgeAI-ICTC-2025/README.md

-# Imageomics-NeruIPS-2025
-Imageomics: Discovering Biological Knowledge from Images Using AI workshop at NeurIPS 2025
+# Edge AI for Conservation: Deploying Intelligence Where It Matters Most